jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Perfection is a myth.** Perfection can be enemy of good.
 Progress is more important than perfection.
 Make a choice and move on.
 Just ship.
 Done > Perfect.

-- **Look out for 90/10 solutions.**  Look for ways in which you could do 90% of the work with 10% of the effort.
+- **Look out for 90/10 solutions.** Look for a way in which you can accomplish 90% of what you want with only 10% of the work/effort/time.
+If you search hard for it, there is almost always a 90/10 solution available.
+Most importantly, a 90% solution to a real customer problem which is available right away, is much better than a 100% solution that takes ages to build.

 - **Focus on a few things.** Eliminate things that have little to no payoff.
 Every minute spent on a task that little or no payoff takes up time, energy, and space that could be put to work for a more important task.
 Don't let distractions let you half ass things.

+- **Focus on what you control.** Leave the rest to fate.
+God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

+- **Associate growth with doing.** Not reading/watching/listening.
+Don’t over study and under execute.
+You don't learn cooking by reading cooking books.
+Doing something is better than doing nothing.

 #### **People**